Wildwitch: Life Stealer (Kimæras hævn) – 2011

 The third book, Life Stealer, finds Clara extending her powers while being careful not to be drawn into the minds of animals locked in their predator-prey roles.
 She receives more training from aunt Isa.
 A new set of dangers develops from Chimera's interfering with wild magic.
 John Millen of South China Morning Post finds the author treads a familiar path and warns that some sections are "a bit strong for the readership of this otherwise inoffensive mid-grade."

 Bloodling (Blodsungen) – 2012

-In the fourth book, Bloodling, Clara must finish a difficult task to become a full wild witch.
+In the fourth book, Bloodling, Clara must finish a difficult task to become a fully realized wildwitch.
 A set of attacks on her family leads to a confrontation with Chimera's boss, the undead witch Bravita Bloodling.
 Kirkus Reviews' writer summarised, "There’s plenty of action, but it's hard to tell where this episode fits into the main storyline (if there is one)."

 Enemy’s Blood (Fjenblod) – 2013

-The fifth book, Enemy's Blood, Clara becomes increasingly troubled by the death of numerous ravens, which threatens the ruling council of wild witches, the Raven Mothers.
+The fifth book, Enemy's Blood, Clara becomes increasingly troubled by the death of numerous ravens, which threatens the ruling council of wildwitches, the Raven Mothers.
 She has to help them and protect the last raven in the world from Bravita.